aspose-pdf/Aspose.PDF-Documentation/java/advanced-operations/annotations/annotation-add-delete-and-get-annotation/sticks/_index.md

 ---
-title: PDF Watermark Annotation
+title: PDF Sticks Annotations using Java
-linktitle: Watermark Annotation
+linktitle: Sticks Annotation
 type: docs
-weight: 130
+weight: 50
-url: /java/watermark-annotation/
+url: /java/sticks-annotations/
-description: The Watermark Annotation in the text uses to represent graphics on the page.
+description: This topic about sticks annotations, as an example we shows the Watermark Annotation in the text.
+It uses to represent graphics on the page.
 Check code snippet to resolve this task.
-lastmod: "2021-06-05"
+lastmod: "2021-11-24"
 sitemap:
     changefreq: "weekly"
     priority: 0.7